Heidelberger-Regattaverband/regatta-infopoint/README.md

 git clone git@github.com:Heidelberger-Regattaverband/regatta-infopoint.git
 ```

-Change permission of private key to make it accessible by the infoportal docker container:
+Change the permission of the private key to make it accessible to the Infoportal docker container:
 ```bash
 chmod 640 /etc/letsencrypt/archive/<host>.online-server.cloud/privkey<id>.pem
 ```